-ASM detected.
+Prompt Response ASM detected.
 Do you wish to connect to ASM using BEQUEATH connection?
 Press Y for SharePlex to use a BEQUEATH connection to connect to the ASM instance, or press N to use a TNS alias.
 IMPORTANT!
 If the database uses ASM and the database TNS alias is configured with a SCAN IP, then you must specify connection through an ASM TNS alias in order for SharePlex to connect to the ASM instance.
-The following prompt is displayed if you selected a BEQUEATH connection: Press Y to use the same user and password as the login user, or press N to be prompted for a different user and password.
+The following prompt is displayed if you did not select a BEQUEATH connection: Do you wish to keep connecting using the same user/password?
+Press Y to use the same user and password as the login user, or press N to be prompted for a different user and password.
+Normally the user running SharePlex must be a member of the OSASM group.
+This does not apply if SP_OCT_OLOG_USE_OCI is set to the non-default value of 1.
+Also if you are using a BEQUEATH connection, the user running SharePlex must be a member of the OSDBA group.
+NOTE: If you selected to use a BEQUEATH concomplete.
+Continue to Note about the trushames If you selected N , you need to supply a TNS alia Enter the ASM tns alias to be used by SharePlex: Type the name of the TNS alias.
+Enter an ASM admin (has both sysdba and sysasm privilege) username for alias: Type the name of a user with sysasm and sysdba privileges to the ASM instance.
+Enter user password for user: Type the password of the user.